 Following the attacks of 9/11 and the anthrax attacks a month later, the FBI continued to evolve to meet the threat posed by WMD.
 The FBI determined the need for a program that not only met the current threat but also prepared a workforce and organization to counter future threats and respond to incidents involving those threats.

-Today, the WMDD includes three sections—Investigations and Operations Section (IOS), Countermeasures Section (CS), and an embedded intelligence section called the Intelligence and Analysis Section (IAS).
-IOS oversees the FBI’s WMD response and investigation programs and CS is responsible for meeting the future WMD threat.
+Today, the WMDD includes three sections—Investigations and Operations Section (IOS), Countermeasures Section (CS), and Intelligence and Analysis Section (IAS).
+IOS oversees the FBI’s WMD response and investigation programs.
+IAS provides timely, relevant, actionable intelligence analysis to collaborate with key domestic and international stakeholders to identify, understand and mitigate current and emerging WMD threats response for meeting the future WMD threat.

-On October 1, 2009, WMDD achieved FBI National Program status, demonstrating its impact on the FBI’s WMD program since its inception a few years ago.
+WMDD has achieved FBI National Program status, demonstrating its impact on the Bureau’s WMD program since its inception.
 Achieving program status gave the Directorate full oversight over initiatives and program activities (prevention, preparedness, countermeasures, investigations, and operational response), as well as the ability to lead field personnel.